ankschoubey/blog/src/content/post/philosophy/core-values/systems/how-i-use-trello.md

 Finance Stories usually move faster.
 Finanial goal achievement is slower over months.

 Etc etc. This gives you a satisfaction.
 You know everything is undercontrol and moving.

-## Knowledge Base Columns for Long Term Reference

-There are some fundamental knowledge about any domain that are long term and that you would like to he reminded of.

-For this, I have added column with such information.

-For example my "Finance Flyway" board has these columns at the right

-- Monthly Spending: A card per month for monthly spending
-- Money Goals: All my financial goals regarding money.
-- Money Formulas: Things like 50:30:20.
-Rule of 72 etc.
-- Money Mindset: Repair over Buy.
-Protect Electronics.
-Think of Money as Value.
-- Trusted Entities: Companies and People I trust
-- Bad Entities: Companies and People I can't trust financially or maybe even personally.

-I have more such columns in Finance Flyway.
-Software Development board also has multiple such columns related to different types of Technology (AWS, Astro, Java, Java Multithreading, etc) Other domains have less.

 ## Making board interesting to use.
 Images and Dashcards and changing names. #AutoLawOfAttraction